Yokozuna (wrestler): WWF Champion (1992–1994)

-In the 1994 Royal Rumble match, the last two competitors, Lex Luger and Bret Hart, fought and eliminated each other simultaneously.
+In the Royal Rumble match, the last two competitors, Lex Luger and Bret Hart, fought and eliminated each other simultaneously.
 Since the winner of the Royal Rumble was to become the number one contender to Yokozuna's title, it was decided that both wrestlers would get a shot at the title at WrestleMania X. By virtue of winning a coin toss, Luger got to wrestle Yokozuna first at the event.
 The winner of that match would go on to face Bret Hart later in the evening with the title on the line.
-To obviate the risk of outside interference, both title matches were scheduled to have special guest referees.
-Mr. Perfect was the special guest referee for the Luger/Yokozuna bout.
-Luger seemed to have the match well in hand and had knocked out Yokozuna with a running forearm smash in the middle of the ring.
-He also knocked out Mr. Fuji and Jim Cornette, who tried to enter the ring.
-However, when Luger went for the pin, Perfect occupied himself with the unconscious Fuji and Cornette who were still lying on the ring apron.
-When Luger got angry and pushed Mr. Perfect, he was disqualified, thus making Yokozuna the first villainous champion to successfully defend the WWF Championship at a WrestleMania.
-Later in the night, Yokozuna defended the championship again, this time against the former champion Bret "Hitman" Hart, who had lost earlier in the night to his brother Owen Hart.
-For this match, Roddy Piper was the special referee.
-When Cornette tried to interfere to break a pinfall, Piper decked him.
-At the end of the match, Yokozuna seemed ready to hit his finishing maneuver, the Banzai Drop, when he lost his balance and took a fall from the ropes.
-Hart got the pinfall victory, finally taking the title away from the long-running champion who reigned for 280 days.
-Afterwards on television, Cornette would blame the fall on a concussion suffered from Luger's forearm plate.
+To obviate the risk of outside interference, both title matches were scheduled to have special guest referees, with Mr. Perfect as the referee for the Luger/Yokozuna bout.
+Luger had knocked out Yokozuna with a running forearm smash in the middle of the ring, as well as Mr. Fuji and Jim Cornette, but when he went for the pin, Perfect occupied himself with the unconscious Fuji and Cornette who were still lying on the ring apron.
+An angry Luger was disqualified after pushing Mr. Perfect, making Yokozuna the first villainous champion to successfully defend the WWF Championship at WrestleMania.
+Later in the night, Yokozuna defended the championship again, this time against Bret Hart, who had lost earlier in the night to his brother Owen Hart.
+For this match, Roddy Piper was the special referee, attacking Cornette when he tried to break a pinfall.
+At the end of the match, Yokozuna seemed ready to hit his finishing maneuver, the Banzai Drop, but lost his balance and took a fall from the ropes.
+Hart pinned Yokozuna to win the title, ending Yokozuna's reign at 280 days.